Yaul language: Vowels

+Vowel distribution

+The low front vowel /æ/ has only been found in the Manu dialect and is likely the result of an underlying sequence of /e/ and /a/.

+Syllable structure

+Syllables in Yaul may be V, CV, VC, CVC or CCVC.
+The only complex syllable-initial clusters attested are /kw/, /ᵑgw/, /ᵐbl/, /pl/ and /mw/.
+Barlow states that, although the sequences /kw/, /ᵑgw/ and /mw/ could instead be analysed as single, labialised consonants, their limited distribution in the language shows that this is unlikely.

+Stress

+Stress in Yaul is non-phonemic and mostly appears on the final syllable of the word, though may optionally appear on the penult.
+Barlow states that the language "may be considered a stress-timed language".

-Word Order
+Word order

 The word order in Ulwa is generally fixed.
 There are two categories for word order, and this is based on if the clause is transitive or intransitive.
 In a transitive clause, the object follows the subject and precedes the verb, leading to a SOV word order.
 With intransitive clauses, the subject precedes the verb: SV.

 Below is an example from Barlow (2018) which represents the SOV word order in a transitive clause: